 Project BILD (Brain Imaging Language Development)

-This collaborative study between Boston University and Massachusetts Institute of Technology (MIT) looks at language, reading and cognitive abilities during childhood.
-Our research team includes neuroscientists, psychologists, speech-language pathologists, and educators.
-We will assess your child in the areas of language, reading and cognition.
-Your child will also participate in language activities and we will examine how your child’s brain responds using functional Magnetic Resonance Imaging (fMRI).
+This collaborative study between Boston University and Massachusetts Institute of Technology (MIT) looked at language, reading and cognitive abilities during childhood.
+Our research team included neuroscientists, psychologists, speech-language pathologists, and educators.
+We assessed our participants in the areas of language, reading and cognition.
+Participants also completed language activities.
+We aimed to examine how a child’s brain responds using functional Magnetic Resonance Imaging (fMRI).
 The MRI machine utilizes a large magnet to record brain activity.
-MRI is absolutely safe for children, and can be a fun learning experience for children and their families!
-During the MRI your child will get to play games and watch a movie.
-In appreciation for participation, your child will receive a picture of his or her brain, a CD with structural brain images from the MRI scan, gift cards, and the merits of being a “young scientist!”
-You may also request a score report of your child’s performance on the standardized language measures.
+During the MRI our participants played games and watched a movie.

 This video from the Gabrieli Lab at MIT explains what to expect when participating in an MRI study:

-Complete a battery of standardized language and cognitive assessments.
+Our participants completed a battery of measures design to assess their language and cognitive abilities.

-It is our hope to advance scientific understanding of the typical and atypical development of language and reading.
-It is our goal to help parents, clinicians and educators in their diagnostic and remediation efforts with children with language and reading difficulties.
-To learn more about the study contact us
+It is our hope to advance scientific understanding of the typical and atypical development of language and reading using the data that we collected.
+During the study and in our continuing data analyses, our overaching goal is to help parents, clinicians, and educators in their diagnostic and remediation efforts with children with language and reading difficulties.